lorijta92/machine-learning-predicting-recessions/README.md

 To get a visual sense of this, a line chart was also made to show the average of both correctly predicted recessions and correctly predicted non-recessions.
 For correctly predicting recessions one quarter out, the non-shuffled model worked best, with 73% accuracy.
 Because a recession is technically defined as a fall in GDP for two consecutive quarters, to predict a recession one quarter out requires knowing what is happening in the immediate preceding quarter.
 However, models predicting recessions two and four quarters out had higher accuracy with shuffled data.
 ![plot](https://github.com/lorijta92/machine-learning-predicting-recessions/blob/master/images/plots/shuffle_noShuffule_vs20.png?raw=true)

+## Driving Features

+In addition to predicting the probabilities of a recession, we also wanted to know how heavily each feature was driving the model. _Were there any irrelevant features we could cut out?
+Were there any features that were surprisingly more influential than others?
+Do different features matter depending on how far out we’re trying to predict a recession?_ A quick random forest model was made to view the `feature_importances` and answer these questions.

+Some features appeared high on the list across all the models, like the Consumer Price Index and the 10-Year 2-Year Yield Curve.
+As the idea for this project was first sparked by concerns raised over the inverted yield curve, these results seem to affirm those concerns.